PelionIoT/sal-nanostack-driver-k64f-eth/README.md

 ####Note on the SLIP backhaul driver

 You need to use the UART1 serial line of the K64F board with the SLIP driver.
 See the *pins* section in the project's yotta configuration.
 To use a different UART line, replace the *SERIAL_TX* and *SERIAL_RX* values with correct TX/RX pin names.
-If you wish to use hardware flow control, set the configuration field `slip_hw_flow_control``to `true`.
-By default, it is set to `false`.
+If you wish to use hardware flow control, set the configuration field `slip_hw_flow_control``to true.
+By default, it is set to false.
 Before using hardware flow control, make sure that the other end of your SLIP interface can handle flow control.

 For the pin names of your desired UART line, refer to the [FRDM-K64F documentation](https://developer.mbed.org/platforms/FRDM-K64F/).